Precious-svg/wireframing/README.md

   ***Example***
    - The wireframe provided allows us to kown what to build in order based on what is in the user intertace.

+## Real-World Scenario: Catching Usability Issues Early

+### Scenario: Redesigning a Task Management System

+### Identified Issues

+  When reviewed by users and advisors:
+   - There was no filter option to streamline task based on teir status making users having to navigate all availables task to get to those that are completed.
+   - There was no search option.

+- ### Resolution

+   Thanks to early feedback, the design team revised the wireframe:
+    - The search bar was implemented at the top for easy visibilty and convinience.
+    - Filter button based on thinsg like date, status was introduced into the wireframe’s interaction flow.
+    - The tasklist view was redesigned using color-coding and tooltips for clarity.